libretro/docs/docs/guides/arcade-getting-started.md

 Theoretically, more recent version of the emulators should always be more accurate, which means the graphics, sound and gameplay of the games are more likely to be faithful to the original cabinet.
 In reality, for vintaged MAME cores, with fixes being backported to some vintages and not some others, the situation is not so predictable.

 #### Input lag
 Accuracy improvements can add or remove frames of input lag.
 It is believed that **FinalBurn Neo** and **MAME (current)** have the lowest input lag on average.
-Also note that **FinalBurn Neo** has virtually 0 frames of input lag since it has full support for the runahead feature.
-As of november 2022, runahead is also available in **MAME (current)**, but its quality is disparate since it's not officially supported upstream.
+Also note that **FinalBurn Neo** has virtually 0 frames of input lag since it has full support for the runahead and pre-emptive frames feature.
+As of november 2022, runahead is also available in **MAME (current)**, keep in mind that feature is not officially supported by upstream so it might never catch up with FBNeo quality-wise.

-#### Romset versioning
-Part of the reason older emulators are more likely to be less accurate is that they are using a lot of bad dumps.
-What we refer as a dump is the digital representation of a chip, a romset is a collection of those dumps, 1 dump for each chip.
-Sometimes the attempts at digitalizing some of those chips failed, and instead of having the game totally unplayable because the romset was only 90% complete, it was decided to implement workarounds in the emulator's code to make the game somehow playable, those workarounds are known for going as far as changing gameplay by causing different enemy patterns from the real game.
-Every time one of those chips finally gets a proper dump, which can happen decades later, ongoing arcade emulators will update their code by removing the workarounds and loading the correct dump.
-Some of those boards are rare and pricy, dumping the chips is a complex process which can be harmful, meaning while it can be annoying for the end user to update their romsets, those new romsets aren't made for fun.

 #### Performance
-Being more accurate usually means the emulation will be more taxing on your cpu, so older versions of emulators will usually perform better and are worth trying if you have performance issues with more recent versions.
+Being more accurate usually means the emulation will be more taxing on your cpu, so older versions of emulators will usually perform better at the cost of accuracy and are worth trying if you have performance issues with more recent versions.
 Accuracy is not the only reason for performance regression though, the emulator framework has an impact too, this is especially noticeable on MAME which had its framework constantly updated over the years.

 #### Supported games
-What we refer as "arcade emulation" is the emulation of thousands of different machines.
 Arcade emulators keep adding support for new machines over the years, so the more recent versions support more games.
-This is a double-edged sword as far as performance is concerned, because it can require updates to an already emulated component, to add a previously unemulated/unnecessary feature of the component, which might impact its emulation performance even for the machines that don't need this feature.
+This is a double-edged sword as far as performance is concerned, because it can require updates to already emulated components, to add previously unemulated/unnecessary feature of the component, which might impact its emulation performance even for the machines that didn't need this feature.

 #### Emulator goal
 MAME's goal is to emulate every existing machines, including machines unrelated to gaming (it can emulate printers, vending machines, ...), the most accurately possible, while documenting them thoroughly.
-FinalBurn's goal is mainly to offer a comfortable experience for the end-user as a gaming software, and will include optional features that didn't exist on original cabinet (alternate controls for a better experience with modern controllers, alternate high-quality music, ...).
+FinalBurn's goal is mainly to offer a comfortable experience for the end-user as a gaming software, and can include optional features that didn't exist on original cabinet (alternate controls for a better experience with modern controllers, alternate high-quality music, ...).
 MAME 2003-Plus has pretty much the same goal as FinalBurn, with both emulators actually sharing a few contributors.

 #### Support team
 Last but not least, most of the arcade cores have no real maintainer and are mostly there as a frozen-in-time alternative if the cores that have a support team can't play properly the game you want. **FinalBurn Neo** and **MAME 2003-Plus** have a support team (please note that MAME 2003-Plus is a hard fork which isn't written by the MAME team). **MAME (current)** gets regular bumps but doesn't have a regular maintainer to take care of known issues.
 We don't recommend you try getting help from the MAME team for any of the MAME cores we provide, because you won't get any.